 file in your project directory.

-Once installed and configured, the Phoenix MCP Server provides several capabilities:
+Once configured, the Phoenix MCP Server provides access to several key features:

-Retrieve spans and their annotations for in-depth analysis and debugging of your models.
+Retrieve spans and their annotations for analysis and debugging.
+This allows you to examine the detailed execution flow of your models and identify potential issues.

-Pull experiment results and visualize them with the assistance of an LLM to gain insights into model performance.
+Pull experiment results and visualize them with the help of an LLM.
+This feature makes it easier to interpret complex experimental outcomes and draw meaningful conclusions.

 To add this MCP server to Claude Code, run this command in your terminal: